NeoRoo

 Designing with Constraints

-Since the app is specifically designed for people in Kenya, understanding the user environment was essential to make ethical decision on every interaction.
-Some of the major decisions was made for
+Since the app is specifically designed for users in Kenya, understanding the user environment was essential to making ethical decisions on every interaction.
+Some of the major decisions were made for

 3. Different levels of user literacy